AdobeDocs/experience-manager-cloud-service.en/help/forms/notable-changes.md

 +++ 3. Document Services: Document Generation APIs (Output Service)

 In a single API call or batch, you can use only one template with multiple DATA XML files.
-Using mutiple templates with multiple data files in a single API call is not supported.
+Using multiple templates with multiple data files in a single API call is not supported.

 +++